• Skip to primary navigation

 Secure Your Facilities

 Secure your physical offices or building.
-You should have locks on all of the doors, and access to the servers should be strictly limited.
+You should have locks on all the doors, and access to the servers should be strictly limited.
 If possible, use off-site hosting so that you can take advantage of purpose-built secure datacenters.

 These datacenters often employ 24/7 security with biometric locks and a gated front entrance.